 What is Cannabidiol?

 Cannabidiol, also known as CBD oil, is the non-psychoactive ingredient in marijuana, not to be confused with THC.
+Let’s take a closer look at CBD vs THC.
 THC is the ingredient in hemp that would make you feel “high.”
 CBD, on the other hand, has no psychoactive effects and, more recently, researchers have found it can help treat other medical conditions as well.